The Commission website is currently undergoing updates to coincide with revisions to the By-law and forms effective July 1, 2025.

 The Commission’s mandate is to protect the public interest through effective regulation that promotes professionalism, ethical conduct, and integrity, which strengthens consumer trust and confidence in the real estate profession.
 We work toward public protection through:

-• setting performance standards that govern trading in real estate;
+• Setting the Policies and Procedures that govern licensees trading in real estate.

 About Self-regulation